 Present at the press conference was Freek Janmaat, Head of Operations Department at the European Delegation in Skopje, who noted: “Hiring undeclared workers creates unequal conditions for labour market participants, and people who work in this way for various reasons can not exercise their rights.
 In order to reverse this phenomenon, we must work together and create a strong systemic framework.”

 To ensure a systemic approach, it is necessary to strengthen the control and sanction those who do not comply with labor regulations.

 “Our analysis concluded that the repressive policy did not yield satisfactory results in dealing with informal work and its transformation into formal employment and therefore labor legislation underwent changes with an emphasis on prevention before repressive measures”, said Jovana Trenchevska, director of the State Labor Inspectorate.

 An important goal of this campaign is to further promote workers’ rights and their effective protection.

 “The reduction of the informal economy and its negative consequences can be expected only through the implementation of integrated and joint activities of all institutions in the country” said Darko Dimovski, President of the Federation of Trade Unions of North Macedonia, who also used this opportunity to appeal to workers to use the new free mobile application SSM – my labor rights, developed together with the International Labor Organization, through which workers can anonymously report a violated labour rights.

 The President of the Organization of Employers of North Macedonia, Vladanka Trajkovska emphasized: “Reducing the informal economy is a key step in establishing a predictable and stable business environment and a level playing field and healthy competition for employers who work and obey the law.”

-The campaign is implemented by the ESC in cooperation with the project Strengthening the social dialogue funded by the European Union and implemented by the ILO.
+The campaign is implemented by the ESC in cooperation with the projects Employment and Social Affairs Platform - ESAP 2 and Strengthening the social dialogue funded by the European Union and implemented by the ILO.